SAFE FOOD CHALLENGE SUBMISSIONS CLOSED

 This challenge is targeted at individuals 12 years and older who reside in Trinidad and Tobago.
 Credits for teamwork will be highlighted upon request; however, all awards are issued on an individual basis.

-The competition launches on World Food Safety Day, June 7, 2021, and participants will have just over ONE (1) month to work on their videos which must be submitted no later than July 23, 2021.
+The competition launched on World Food Safety Day, June 7, 2021, and participants’ videos must be submitted no later than 4:00 pm on Monday August 9th, 2021.

 A jury of local SAFE Food stakeholders will shortlist the top TEN (10) submissions.
 These videos will then be posted to The Cropper Foundation’s social media pages – Facebook, Instagram, Twitter – for consideration by the general public.